RustamFaskhutdinov/scraping_kristall/README.md

 ## Goal

-Scrap all products info from some categories *(for their subsequent export to customer's landing page)*
+Scrape all products info from some categories *(for their subsequent export to customer's landing page)*